Polymer/polymer/README.md

 * <a name="breaking-protected"></a>Methods starting with `_` are not guaranteed to exist (most have been removed)

 ### Other
-* <a name="breaking-deferred-attach"></a>Attached: no longer deferred until first render time.
-Instead when measurement is needed use...
-API TBD.
+* <a name="breaking-deferred-attach"></a>The `attached` legacy callback is no longer deferred until first render time; it now runs at the time of the native `connectedCallback`, which may be before styles have resolved and measurement is possible.
+Instead when measurement is needed use `Polymer.RenderStatus.beforeNextRender`.
 * <a name="breaking-created-timing"></a>The legacy `created` callback is no longer called before default values in `properties` have been set.
 As such, you should not rely on properties set in `created` from within `value` functions that define property defaults.
 However, you can now set _any_ property defaults within the `created` callback (in 1.0 this was forbidden for observed properties) in lieu of using the `value` function in `properties`.
 * <a name="breaking-boolean-attribute-binidng"></a>Binding a default value of `false` via an _attribute binding_ to a boolean property will not override a default `true` property of the target, due to the semantics of boolean attributes.
 In general, property binding should always be used when possible, and will avoid such situations.
 * <a name="breaking-lazyRegister"></a>`lazyRegister` option removed and all meta-programming (parsing template, creating accessors on prototype, etc.) is deferred until the first instance of the element is created